mupif/mupif/doc/source/userman.rst

 verifying the connection to the particular server and/or allocated application instance.

-Setting up a Job Manager
+Setting up a Model Server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The skeleton for application server is distributed with the platform and